 The Norrlandsfonden foundation was formed in 1961.
 The foundation capital has been provided by LKAB and the State.
-The primary purpose of Norrlandsfonden is to promote the development of small and medium-sized enterprises by contributing to their financing in the counties of Gävleborg, Västernorrland, Jämtland, Västerbotten and Norrbotten.
+The purpose of Norrlandsfonden is to promote the development of companies with growth ambitions in the counties of Gävleborg, Västernorrland, Jämtland, Västerbotten and Norrbotten by contributing to their financing.
 In the long term the foundation's capital base is to be preserved intact in nominal terms.
 Norrlandsfonden offers loans, convertible debentures and various types of guarantees to companies in northern Sweden.
 It is to give particular attention to Norrbotten County and the inland municipalities.
-Norrlandsfonden is also a part-owner of several venture capital and incubator companies, such as Partnerinvest Övre Norrland, Norr Sådd Holding and Arctic Business Incubator.
+Norrlandsfonden is also a part-owner of several companies with venture capital and incubator operations, such as Partnerinvest Övre Norrland, Norr Sådd Holding and Arctic Business Incubator.

-In 2019 the foundation's capital base was just over SEK 1.3bn.
-Norrlandsfonden had a total commitment of SEK 965m to a total of 472 customers, of which 85 were new customers (added in 2019).
-Norrlandsfonden had 14 employees in 2019, 9 women and 5 men.
+In 2020 the foundation's capital base was just over SEK 1.3bn.
+Norrlandsfonden had a total commitment of SEK 994m to a total of 471 customers, of which 82 were new customers (added in 2020).
+Norrlandsfonden had 14 employees in 2020, 8 women and 6 men.

 The board of directors and auditors of Norrlandsfonden are appointed by the Government.
-The Government has appointed the following directors and auditors for the period of 1 July 2019-30 June 2020: Chair: Gunnar Olofsson Directors: Leif Boström, Ulf Ejelöv, Marita Fransson, Kajsa Hedberg, Eva Lindberg, Ingemar Nilsson, Elise Ryder Wikén, Linda Sundberg.
+The Government has appointed the following directors and auditors for the period of 1 July 2020-30 June 2021: Chair: Gunnar Olofsson Directors: Leif Boström, Ulf Ejelöv, Marita Fransson, Kajsa Hedberg, Eva Lindberg, Ingemar Nilsson, Elise Ryder Wikén, Linda Sundberg.
 Auditors: Johanna Sällvin, Gunnar Karlsson (KPMG).
 The fee paid to the board chair is SEK 100 (100) thousand.
 The fee paid to directors is SEK 50 (50) thousand.
 No fee is paid to directors employed by the Government Offices.